open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 // ManagedClusterScalarSpec defines the attributes of the ManagedClusterScalar. type ManagedClusterScalarSpec struct {
 	// PrioritizerName will be the prioritizer name used in placement.
+	// Each ManagedClusterScalar only represent the scalar value of one prioritizer for one cluster.
 	// +kubebuilder:validation:Required
 	// +required
 	PrioritizerName string `json:"prioritizerName,omitempty"`